awsdocs/aws-iot-docs/developerguide/provision-wo-cert.md

 **To initialize the device for use**

-1. The device uses the [AWS IoT Device and Mobile SDKs](iot-sdks.md) to connect to and authenticate with AWS IoT using the provisioning claim certificate that is installed on the device\.
+1. The device uses the [AWS IoT Device SDKs, Mobile SDKs, and AWS IoT Device Client](iot-sdks.md) to connect to and authenticate with AWS IoT using the provisioning claim certificate that is installed on the device\.

 1. The device obtains a permanent certificate and private key by using one of these options\.
 The device will use the certificate and key for all future authentication with AWS IoT\.